- About Magento 2.4.4 Update

 php bin/magento setup:static-content:deploy

 And this is all that you need to do to update Magento.
 There are few things to consider before updating Magento.

-3) Check your theme and extensions are compatible with more recent versions of Magento.
+Check if your theme and extensions are compatible with more recent versions of Magento.

 Above, we saw the issues while upgrading Magento.
 Now we will discuss some known issues after upgrading the Magento.

-1) Refused to execute inline script because it violates the following Content Security Policy directive
+Refused to execute inline script because it violates the following Content Security Policy directive.

 Magento introduced the new module called “Magento_CSP” With regards to the CSRF Protection.
 You need to allow access to all the CDN resources.
 You can create an XML file in your module on below path

 app/etc/COMPANYNAME/MODULENAME/etc/csp_whitelist.xmlAdd the below code to your file.
 This example works for the google analytics URLs<?xml version=”1.0″?><csp_whitelist xmlns:xsi=”http://www.w3.org/2001/XMLSchema-instance” xsi:noNamespaceSchemaLocation=”urn:magento:module:Magento_Csp/etc/csp_whitelist.xsd”><policies><policy id=”script-src”><values><!–Google><value id=”google-analytics” type=”host”>www.google-analytics.com> </value></values><policy><policies><csp_whitelist>